VPNs are blocked for many reasons and in many ways, but there are just as many ways to unblock a VPN too.

 Is it Illegal to Unblock Your VPN?

 In the vast majority of cases, it’s not illegal to unblock your VPN.
 The biggest exception is the UAE, where all VPN use is illegal and punishable by huge fines – and even the possibility of prison time.
-So be careful if travelling there.
+So be careful if living or travelling there.

-Of course, while it may be perfectly legal to unblock your VPN at work or school, there’s a risk you could still be disciplined doing so.
+Of course, while it may be perfectly legal to unblock your VPN at work or school, there’s a risk you could still be disciplined for doing so.

 Maybe it’s just a slap on the wrist, but termination or expulsion could be possibilities, depending on your employer or school.
 So keep this in mind.